 The information in this article has been checked for medical accuracy by Dr. Joannna Woodnutt, but is not meant to be used as substitute for advice or diagnosis from your local vet.

-Many people feel depression at some point in their life.
-Something that few pet owners are aware of is the fact that our pets can also suffer from depression, anxiety and various other mental health issues.
+Many people experience depression at some point in their life.
+Something that few are aware of is the fact that our pets can also suffer from depression, anxiety and various other mental health issues.

 - Symptoms of feline depression